WHO WE ARE

-(Membership in the Young Lawyers Section is open only to law students and attorneys admitted 10 years or less)
+Membership in the Young Lawyers Section (YLS) is open to all law students and attorneys who have been admitted within the past 10 years.

 Young Lawyers Section Membership Benefits: